Authors: McClellan, M; Penso, J; Westrich, K; Dubois, RW; Dugan, D; Valuck, T.

 The researchers also recognized that accountable care systems use measures at multiple levels of management.
 By using layered and modular approaches, accountable care systems can customize and optimize measurement efforts by focusing the measures on specific purposes, such as external accountability or internal improvement for the layered approach or a specific subpopulation for the modular approach.

 The study was conducted jointly by experts from the National Pharmaceutical Council (NPC), Discern Health, the Brookings Institution and the American Medical Group Association, and published in The American Journal of Managed Care.

 The paper follows on last year’s white paper, “Accountable Care Measures for High-Cost Specialty Care and Innovative Treatment: You Get What You Pay For—Improving Measures for Accountable Care,” and related conference, “Mind the Gap: Improving Quality Measurement in Accountable Care Systems.”
-Both the white paper and conference took an in-depth look at the challenges with quality measures, and are supplemented with video interviews with experts.
+Both the white paper and conference took an in-depth look at the challenges with quality measures.
 In addition, NPC and the University of Maryland School of Pharmacy have developed a continuing education course on quality measures.